How Physiatrists Help Cancer Patients During Recovery

 That’s because their training allows them to focus on the effects that cancer has on nerves, muscles, bones, joints and the brain.

-“We’re often able to zero in on impairments and subtle changes in mobility that others on the oncology team might not see,” says Sean Smith, M.D., director of cancer rehabilitation at the University of Michigan Comprehensive Cancer Center.
+“We’re often able to zero in on impairments and subtle changes in mobility that others on the oncology team might not see,” says Sean Smith, M.D., director of cancer rehabilitation at the University of Michigan Rogel Cancer Center.

 It’s important, then, that physiatrists become a part of a patient’s multidisciplinary cancer care as early as possible, rather than after a marked decline in function.